To download the software (available only during the contest!)

 1 - PEDALS

-This panel allows the user to control and emulate the real pedals used by the device.
-This is also panel for the musician with the main information: which parameters are assigned to which pedal, the name and number of the selected register, visual position of the pedals.
+This panel allows the user to control and emulate the real pedals used on the device.
+This is also the panel for the musician with the main information: which parameters are assigned to which pedal, the name and number of the selected register, visual position of the pedals.

 2 - EFFECTS EDITOR

 This is the centre for editing the effects parameters assignments.
-Each parameter can be assigned to a pedal and the range of this assignment can be modified.
-The assigned parameters are yellow and the non assigned are green.
+Each parameter can be assigned to a pedal, and the range of this assignment can be modified.
+The assigned parameters appear as yellow and the unassigned as green.

 3 - PARAMETERS